textileio/powergate/README.md

 ```bash
 $ make build-pow
 ```
+The binary will be placed automatically in `$GOPATH/bin` which in general is in `$PATH`, so you can immediately run `pow` in your terminal.

 You can read the [generated CLI docs](https://github.com/textileio/powergate/blob/master/cli-docs/pow/pow.md) in this repo, or run `pow` with the `--help` flag to see the available commands: